Dave Gnaase

-Dave Gnaase (born 26 December 1996) is a German professional footballer who plays as a midfielder for 1.
-FC Saarbrücken.
+Dave Gnaase (born 26 December 1996) is a German professional footballer who plays as a midfielder for I liga club Polonia Warsaw.

 Career

 Gnaase came through the youth ranks at 1.
 FC Heidenheim, and made nine appearances for the senior team.

 Gnaase joined SpVgg Neckarelz on loan ahead of the 2016–17 season.

 Gnaase signed for Würzburger Kickers ahead of the 2018–19 season.
 In two seasons with the team, Gnaase scored seven goals in 74 matches across all competitions.

-Ahead of the 2020/21 season, Gnaase joined 3.
+Ahead of the 2020–21 season, Gnaase joined 3.
 Liga team KFC Uerdingen 05.

 On 24 May 2021, it was announced that Gnaase had signed with 3.
 Liga team 1.
 FC Saarbrücken.

+On 13 June 2023, Gnaase agreed to join VfL Osnabrück.

+On 4 July 2025, Gnaase signed a two-year contract with Polish second tier club Polonia Warsaw.